Check out our Holiday Auction - Sign Up for the Utah Snow and Avalanche Workshop (USAW)

 Joey grew up in Bozeman, MT playing in the mountains on wheels, skis, and motors.
 He moved to Utah in 2013 to attend Westminster College.
 After graduating, the mountains and desert of Utah kept him around.
 Joey began working for the Utah Avalanche Center in 2020 and loves the focus on educating, serving the community, and sticking his nose in the snow.
 You will find him skiing, snowmobiling, or cruising the desert when not working for the UAC or guiding.

-Senior Avalanche Education Coordinator
+Avalanche Awareness Coordinator

 UAC Alumni